jamesBoder/BeerInfoApp/README.md

 - 🎲 **Random Beer** - Get random beer suggestions from your search results
 - ⭐ **Favorites System** - Save and manage your favorite beers with complete details
 - 👤 **Multi-User Support** - Each user has their own favorites and data
+- 📊 **Search History** - Track all your searches with timestamps
+- 📤 **Export Favorites** - Export your favorites to JSON, CSV, or TXT files
 - 🎨 **Colorful Interface** - Beautiful color-coded output for better readability
-- 💾 **Data Persistence** - Your favorites are saved and restored between sessions
+- 💾 **Data Persistence** - Your favorites and history are saved between sessions

 ## 🚀 Getting Started